deepdeepdot/nano-deep-learning/01-nano-slides.md

   - Rotation
   - Scaling

 - No worries.
-This will be covered in your algebra class!
+Your algebra in school will cover this.
-- Computer Graphics depends heavily on matrix transforms.
+- Computer Graphics (and Computer Video Games) depends heavily on matrix transforms.

-* Interactive Algebra
+* Interactive Algebra<br>
 http://immersivemath.com/ila/index.html